smcgdub/Math-This-Property/README.md

 ![Homepage displayed on multiple devices](images/readme_images/am_i_responsive_image.png)

-# **Math My Property - Real Estate Calculator**
+# **Math This Property - Real Estate Calculator**

 ## **Introduction**

-This is a real estate app that allows landlords, investors, and prospective buyers to workout the returns a property will deliver for them.
+This real estate app allows landlords, investors, and prospective buyers to workout the financial returns a property will deliver for them.
+Users can see gross and net returns as well as ROI (Return On Investment) as well as factor in all of the deductions.
 The project will start out basic and i will add more features and expand it as time goes by.
 I have added a request a feature function on the page to allow for user guided feedback.

 ### **1. User Experience (UX)**
   * 1.1 Target audience